hmnhonari/neo-x.github.io/_i18n/en/teaching.md

 - Behaviour cloning and imitation learning
 - Model-free (PPO) and model-based RL methods (DDPG or PETS).
 - Exploration and pretraining methods, such as HRL and Goal conditioned RL.
+- Safe Exploration
-- Learning reward functions (VICE, un/smi-supervised RL)
+- Learning reward functions (un/smi-supervised RL)

 The assignments are also designed to familiarize students with the software needed to perform research: